 "Uh, well...sh - she's having minor difficulties with, um, her trousers," I mumbled, attempting to save Dom's neck.

 The red-faced girl raised an eyebrow at me in disbelief.
 "Really?
-Because last time I checked, girl's uniforms at Hogwarts consisted of skirts
+Because last time I checked, girl's uniforms at Hogwarts consisted of skirts, not trousers."

 "Oh, uh, she's a boy now.
 Um...gender change.
 Surprise?"

 Both Val and Rose were staring at me incredulously.
 Why is that so hard to believe?
 Am I missing something here?

 "Um.
 Okay, Alena.
 Anyway, one of you needs to sit with me.
 Malfoy just came and sat beside me without even asking.
 He didn't even say anything.
 Now Anna keeps glaring at me because he's sitting with me, and frankly, I'm getting a bit scared.
 So I need one of you as an excuse to get him out of there.
 Please?" said Rose hurriedly, glancing anxiously over her shoulder at Scorpius, who was leaning back comfortably in his seat.